iamacup/react-redux-with-networking-helper/readme.md

 ## Selectors - makeGet and get

-Bear in mind that under the hood we are using [Reselect](https://github.com/reduxjs/reselect) for our selectors, there are, therefore, two types of every selector - you can read about this in detail in the [reselect documentation here](https://github.com/reduxjs/reselect#sharing-selectors-with-props-across-multiple-component-instances) - but the cheatsheet version is - if you only have **one instance** of a component you can use the `get***` function, if you will have **multiple instances** of a component you need to use the equivelant `makeGet***` function to build your selectors.
+Bear in mind that under the hood we are using [Reselect](https://github.com/reduxjs/reselect) for our selectors, there are, therefore, two types of every selector - you can read about this in detail in the [reselect documentation here](https://github.com/reduxjs/reselect#sharing-selectors-with-props-across-multiple-component-instances) - but the cheatsheet version is - if you only have **one instance** of a component you can use the `get***` function, if you will have **multiple instances** of a component you need to use the equivalent `makeGet***` function to build your selectors.
 To be on the safe side, use the `makeGet***` - it only adds 1 additional line of code.

 For some selectors we allow for caching, that caching is applied to the `makeGet***` functions so that instead of having multiple components with many functions that do the same thing, we have multiple components with a single function that does the same thing.